architect/arc.codes/src/views/docs/en/tutorials/beyond-hello-world.md

 ### Next steps

-This tutorial wasn't intended as a fully-featured demo, but it does show off several common capabilities of Architect.
-Some next steps would include
+This tutorial wasn't intended as a fully-featured application, but it does demonstrate several common capabilities of Architect.
+Some next steps could include

 * User management/authentication -- check out this example
 * Data validation/sanitization